-For a property that is on a water meter, with an average sized lawn, the cost of watering is approximately £1 per week.
+For a property with an average sized lawn, the cost of watering is approximately £1 per week.
 If you are not prepared to invest in the cost of watering, many of the treatments that we provide may not be as effective as they could be.

-The cost in repairing a lawn that has been neglected is typically much higher than the cost of watering it.
+The cost of repairing a lawn that has been neglected is typically much higher than the cost of watering it.

 If you are unsure about the type or model that will suit your lawn, please ask your local Lawn Master representative and they will advise you regarding this.